 Bait Choices

-Our bait recommendations here include fresh baits that can be caught at the pier such as squid, salmon, and garfish.
-The are several ways to present baits including a dropper rig, paternoster rig, or running sinker rig.
-The rig choice will be dependent on the species you are targeting and the conditions such as wind and tidal strength.
+Our bait recommendations here include fresh baits that can be caught at the pier, such as squid, salmon, and garfish.
+There are several ways to present baits, including a dropper rig, paternoster rig, or running sinker rig.
+The rig choice will be dependent on the species you are targeting and the conditions, such as wind and tidal strength.
 Where possible fish with as little weight.

 • Squid